Stacked glass payment cards with a cedi symbol, arched gate monument, and Ghanaian flag

 Ghanaian crypto card applications require a Ghana Card (national ID card issued by the National Identification Authority, NIA, format GHA-XXXXXXXXX-X).
 The Ghana Card is biometric and is the primary identification document for all government and financial services since 2022.
 Foreign residents need a passport plus a residence or work permit issued by the Ghana Immigration Service.

 Proof of address via utility bill from ECG (Electricity Company of Ghana) or PDS (Power Distribution Services), Ghana Water Company, or a bank statement from GCB Bank, Ecobank, or Standard Chartered.
 Ghanaian phone number (+233) may be required for verification.
-The Ghana Card number is now linked to TIN, SSNIT, and NHIS records, making verification straightforward for card issuers that accept it.
+The Ghana Card number is now linked to TIN, SSNIT, and NHIS records, making verification simple for card issuers that accept it.

 Physical cards ship to Ghanaian addresses within 21-30 business days (West Africa shipping times are longer than EEA or APAC).
 Virtual cards activate immediately and work for online purchases and Apple Pay/Google Pay where supported.